top of page

 How much does a session cost?

-What does the cost of a consultation cover?
+What does the appointment fee cover?

 Are your consultations covered by health insurance?